 The actual names Belenus and Belisama may come from a root bel– meaning “bright” and a suffix –isama– which means “most” or “greatest”, which would make her the most bright, or brightest.
 (Lindsay: 740) Other scholars dispute this, and see the bel– in Belisama and Belenus as meaning “strong”, so Belisama would be “The Most Powerful”, which would tie in with the more martial aspect of Minerva.

 A final note: while Belenus seems to have been associated with healing shrines, especially ones with water, Belisama does not seem to have any such connection.
-She may, however, have been the goddess of the Ribble river in Merseyside, England.
-(Merseyside is the area around Liverpool.)
+She may, however, have been the goddess of the Ribble river in Lancashire, England.
 Ptolemy’s Geography (2nd c.
-CE) places “Belisama Aest” at the mouth of the Ribble.
+CE) places “Belisama Aest” (estuary) at the mouth of the Ribble, flowing out into the Irish Sea.

 Green, Miranda J. 1992: Dictionary of Celtic Myth and Legend, Thames and Hudson.